yonch/memory-collector/scripts/README.md

 Additionally, the script prints summary statistics including mean and peak CPU utilization for both the target process and other processes.

-## LLC Misses Plotting
+## Memory Usage Plotting

-The `plot_llc_misses.R` script generates a stacked area graph showing Last Level Cache (LLC) misses per process at millisecond granularity.
+The `plot_memory_usage.R` script generates a stacked area graph showing both Last Level Cache (LLC) misses and cache references per process at millisecond granularity.

 ### Prerequisites